 Rocket No. 3

 Did you know that fireworks classify as rockets?
 It’s true!
 That means rockets were invented in China during the 13th century’s Song Dynasty when the country first began using fireworks.
+The word rocket comes from the Italian word “rocchetta,” which means bobbin or little spindle.

 Rocket No. 4